 “I will meditate on Your precepts, And contemplate Your ways.

 I will delight myself in Your statutes; I will not forget Your word.” – Psalm 119:15-16 NKJV

-Strategy #4 – Sing Scriptures
+Abide in Christ Strategy #4 – Sing Scriptures

 I love to utilize the power of music.
 But not just any music… and not just any Christian music.
 I like to sing Scripture songs (songs that lyrics that are based on a Scripture, or that are simply Scriptures set to music.

 It is well documented that music helps us to memorize things so I choose songs that contain Scripture in the lyrics.
 And besides that, singing is fun!
-However, I don’t just sing for fun, but I sing the songs TO God, worshipping him, praising him, thanking him, enjoying his presence.
+However, I don’t just sing for fun, but I sing the songs TO God, worshipping him, praising him, thanking him, and enjoying his presence.